ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 <br><span style="text-decoration: underline;">Solution</span>: Simple proxyfication, not complex policies, use OOTB portal, manager.
 2. **Use case 2**: All the above + my APIs/services do not have the right granularity or the right format to be used by my Apps.
 <br><span style="text-decoration: underline;">Solution</span>: Use map policies to adapt the interfaces, and/or use JSON <-> XML policies.
-3. **Use case 3**: I organise an hackathon or I'm in context of co-creation with extended eco-system and I need to rapidly create APIs from data sources or from models.
+3. **Use case 3**: I organise a hackathon or I'm in context of co-creation with extended eco-system and I need to rapidly create APIs from data sources or from models.
 <br><span style="text-decoration: underline;">Solution</span>: Create Loopback Applications and expose them as APIs.
 4. **Use case 4**: I need some kind of composition/aggration and expose an API.
 <br><span style="text-decoration: underline;">Solution</span>: Create a Loopback Application and add remote hook